floverfelt/floverfelt.github.io/_posts/2022-04-08-mass-effect-3-review.md

 This almost completely rewritten in Mass Effect 3, largely for the worse.
 Cerberus is evil now.
 They indoctrinate their soldiers.
 They're harvesting refugees.
 They're trying to control the Reapers.
 They've become the Nazi archetypes of this universe, and it's frustratingly simplistic.

+Oh, but what about all the characters you liked from Cerberus - Miranda, Jacob?
+Don't worry they left.
+Wait *what*?
+Aren't they the die-hard Cerberus loyalists in ME2?
+And they just left?
+It's a little too convenient.

+You'll notice, ME2 did *not* do this.
+Kaiden meets up with Shephard and is like "Oh you're working with Cerberus?
+Well, I'm not, good luck."
+They didn't off-screen rewrite his entire morality and character arc just so that he could be a companion with your crew.

 I did enjoy the twist that the Illusive Man was being indoctrinated by the Reapers, and hence the change in his attitude.
 It was a solid, lore backed explanation for his change and I really enjoyed it.
 But again, this is premised on you *finishing* the game.
 And even then, I think I'd rather have had them as an interesting 3rd party you have to negotiate with instead of the cartoon villian you get.

 ## The Geth, Quarians, and the Genophage